Australia, Indonesia held talks for joint 2034 World Cup bid

 “FFA welcomes the opportunity to further discuss a ASEAN bid for the 2034 FIFA World Cup with fellow Member Associations in the region,” the statement added.

-Reporting by Ian Ransom; Editing by Nick Mulvenney
+Reporting by Ian Ransom; Editing by Nick Mulvenney and Sudipto Ganguly